Putting Pants on Philip: Plot

-Thoroughly embarrassed by his nephew, Piedmont takes Philip to a tailor to be fitted for trousers, which Philip detests.
-Philip leaves the tailor to continue pursuing a young woman he saw earlier.
-Catching up with her, Philip takes off his kilt to cover a mud puddle.
-Rejecting this act of chivalry, the woman simply leaps over the puddle and leaves.
-Piedmont subsequently steps on the kilt and falls into a deep, mud-covered hole.
+Unwilling to give up his pursuit of a young woman he encountered earlier, Philip leaves the tailor's shop.
+In an attempt to impress her, he removes his kilt to cover a mud puddle, only to be met with rejection when the woman effortlessly bypasses it.
+The situation further deteriorates when Piedmont, stepping on the discarded kilt, tumbles into a muddy pit.
 The film ends on a close-up of Oliver Hardy's face showing "a soon to be classic look of chagrin."

-Production
+Production notes

 Although this was their first "official" film as a team, the iconic Stan and Ollie characters and costumes had yet to become a permanent fixture.
-Their first appearance as the now familiar "Stan and Ollie" characters was in The Second Hundred Years, directed by Fred Guiol and supervised by Leo McCarey, who suggested that the performers be teamed permanently.
+Their first appearance as the now familiar "Stan and Ollie" characters was in The Second Hundred Years, also from 1927, which was directed by Fred Guiol and supervised by Leo McCarey, who suggested that the performers be teamed permanently.

 The film was partially shot at the historic Culver Hotel.
-The film was released on December 3, 1927.